 Additional Advice: To access some of the job/internship positions and all the on-campus interviews, you will need to create a profile on TommieCareers and attend an orientation session.
 More information on the process can be found here.
 The orientation requirement can be fulfilled either face-to-face or online.

-For Data Analytics/Science job or internship opportunities, please visit the MinneAnalytics-Twin Cities Big Data, Data Science and Analytics Community- job board at http://minneanalytics.org/jobs.
+For Data Analytics/Science job or internship opportunities, please visit the MinneAnalytics-Twin Cities Big Data, Data Science and Analytics Community- job board here .
 They also host a MinneFAIR: Careers in Data Day each year in October.
 We recommend that you join the MinneAnalytics email list so that you can be notified about all of the organization' sponsored events and news if interested in a career in data analytics/science.
+The Knight Foundation also has many internship opportunities in the summer in locations all over the United States for those interested in analytics internships.
+You can find more information and internship postings here.

 Here is a sample of opportunities available to economics majors over the summer to complement their academic studies.